Fujifilm X-H1 vs Leica X-U Typ 113

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-H1 and the X-U Typ 113 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Fujifilm and Leica.
+The X-H1 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-U Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-H1 or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.